AndreiGabriel1/manual_testing_portofolio/Final Project/README.md

-The testing process will be executed based on the above requirements for the Dependents module.
+The testing process will be executed based on the above requirements for the Job Title module.
 The following test conditions were found:

 * Enter data only for mandatory fields and check that the Job Title is created/updated
 * Enter data for all available fields and check that the Job Title is created/updated